johnnewcombe/econet-simple-server/PROTOCOL.md

 ### Date Bytes

 The date is stored in two bytes.
 The first byte is the day of the month, the second byte is the month and year.
+The year is the number of years since 1981.
+In PiconetSFS the value represents the number of years since 2021.

     Byte   Bits        Meaning
     ---------------------------